top of page

 sliding scale ticket model

-The introduction of a Sliding Scale Ticket Model in 2024 was a huge success for SitW!
-Audiences embraced and engaged with the new system fantastically, and we gained important insight from the resulting data.
-We’re thrilled to continue building upon last season’s success and maintain offering accessible price points to the arts!
+The introduction of a Sliding Scale Ticket Model in 2024 has been a huge success for SitW!
+For two seasons now, audiences have embraced and engaged with the new system fantastically, and we've gained insight from the resulting data that reflects the important impact sliding pay models can have.
+We’re thrilled to continue offering accessible price points to the arts!

-Going into the 2025 Season, we’ve made a few changes based on last year's findings, including removing a Suggested General Admission price and tweaking the Scale Tiers.
-The same financial framework & language accompanying the different Tiers is here to help guide you in selecting the Tier that best reflects your personal financial situation and flexibility, and there will always be zero cost tickets available for every performance for anyone who needs this option.
+The financial framework & language accompanying the different Tiers below is here to help guide you in selecting the Tier that best reflects your personal financial situation and flexibility, and there will always be zero cost tickets available for every performance for anyone who needs this option.

 For a sliding scale to work, it relies on the principles of truthfulness, respect, and accountability.
 We don’t ask for income verification, but we do ask that you be honest when engaging with the sliding scale model.
 Community thrives when accountability is a central value.
 If you purchase a price at the lowest end of the scale when you can truthfully afford the higher ticket prices, you’re actually limiting access to those who truly need the assistance of financial flexibility.
 Being honest with yourself and your financial situation when engaging with sliding scale practices grows strong and sustainable communities.